WW2 Civil Defence Uniforms, Insignia, Helmets and Equipment

 ARP Pattern 44 Felt Hat with ribbon and ARP badge affixed.

-In the latter years of the war, many adopted the wool beret but there is also photographic evidence of some wearing the side cap (some with and some without piping).
-See below.
+In the latter years of the war, many adopted the wool beret but there is photographic evidence of some wearing the side cap (some with and some without yellow piping).
+See below for more details.

 Civil Defence Wool Berets - ARP Patterns 68 & 68A